-The Ochlockonee River and Bay watershed contains a number of rare, endemic, federally and stateprotected species, and/or species of special concern listed under the Endangered Species Act (ESA).
-The watershed includes designated critical habitat for a variety of protected species, including the the threatened piping plover (Charadrius melodus), the endangered red-cockaded woodpecker (Picoides borealis), and the threatened frosted flatwoods salamander (Ambystoma cingulatum).
-Large sections of the river above and tributaries are federally designated critical habitat for four listed mussel species, the Ochlockonee moccasinshell (Medionidus simpsonianus), oval pigtoe, shinyrayed pocketbook (Hamiota subangulata), and the purple bankclimber (Elliptoideus sloatianus) (USFWS 2003; 2016).
+The Ochlockonee River and Bay watershed contains a number of rare, endemic, federally and state-protected species, and/or species of special concern listed under the Endangered Species Act (ESA).
+The watershed includes designated critical habitat for a variety of protected species, including the threatened piping plover (Charadrius melodus), the endangered red-cockaded woodpecker (Picoides borealis), and the threatened frosted flatwoods salamander (Ambystoma cingulatum).
+Large sections of the river and some of its tributaries are federally designated critical habitat for four listed mussel species, the Ochlockonee moccasinshell (Medionidus simpsonianus), oval pigtoe, shinyrayed pocketbook (Hamiota subangulata), and the purple bankclimber (Elliptoideus sloatianus) (USFWS 2003; 2007).
 Additionally, the river provides important habitat for the threatened Gulf sturgeon (Acipenser oxyrinchus desotoi).
 Upland forest communities provide habitat for the listed gopher tortoise (Gopherus polyphemus) and eastern indigo snake (Drymarchon corais couperi).